ycrc/ycrc.github.io/docs/clusters-at-yale/guides/mpi4py.md

 # MPI Parallelism with Python

+!!!note
+    Before venturing into MPI-based parallelism, consider whether your work can be resturctured to make use of [dSQ](/clusters-at-yale/job-scheduling/dsq/) or more "embarrassingly parallel" workflows.
+    MPI can be thought of as a "last resort" for parallel programming.

 There are many computational problems that can be have increased performance by running pieces in parallel.
 These often require communication between the different steps and need a way to send messages between processes.

 Examples of this include simulations of galaxy formation and electric field simulations, analysis of a single large dataset, or complex `search` or `sort` algorithms.